- Intake: 8

-The course at Cambridge covers every period of history from the most ancient to the most modern and ranges geographically from Britain, Ireland and the continent of Europe to America, Africa and Asia.
+The History course at Cambridge covers every period of history from the most ancient to the most modern and ranges geographically from Britain, Ireland and the continent of Europe to America, Africa and Asia.
 Cambridge has long enjoyed a distinguished reputation in the field of political history and it has also played a leading role in the development of social and economic history.
 More recently it has become a major center for the study of intellectual history.
 The undergraduate course is divided into two parts and is designed to make the most of to enable students to develop their own special interests as they move through each of the three years.

 Students admitted from October 2022 onwards will take a freshly redesigned course.
 Through it, students will develop three key things across the three years: their historical knowledge; their awareness of the craft of history, and their awareness of historical thinking in different times and places.

 In year 1 (part IA) students will choose two outline papers from a range of about 10 options, which will be taught through lectures and weekly supervisions.
 They will also undertake a historical sources option and a historical skills course.
 In college-based classes, they will tackle two books and in the process think about their writing, reception and legacy..

 In year 2 (part IB) students will choose two topics papers and will pursue a research project.
 They will also take a further paper in the historical skills strand, on historiographies: different traditions of historical writing associated with particular periods or groups.

 The final year (part II) provides for advanced topics papers and an intensive course based around historical sources and their close analysis.
 It also offers students the chance, if desired, to research a theme in greater depth through a dissertation.

 You will be required to take a Cambridge College registered assessment.
 You will be requested to provide two marked essays following your application.
 Candidates have two interviews.
 These will focus on your understanding of your current courses and your ability to think about fresh problems.
 Interviews may well involve discussion of historical sources.